yang5hi/UFO_Sightings/README.md

 In this project, I used UFO Sightings Data with JavaScript, HTML, CSS, D3.js to build web pages.

 ### Automatic Table and Date Scearch
-- A basic HTML web page (index.html) is built with forms and tables.
+- A basic HTML web page (index.html) is built with forms, submission button, and tables.
 - [Bootswatch Superhero](https://bootswatch.com/superhero/#top) is the CSS theme used here.
 - The data.js file is imported to app.js and filtered by the user selected date from the html form.
 - A detialed table is also appended to the web page with information on date/time, city, state, country, shape, and comment.